leafstorm/montreal-metro/README.md

 This is what I'm working on for my PyCon talk.

-Right now it just reads a textual system description and draws a map, because I was fighting kernel panics while I was trying to write this.
+To find the fastest paths through the Métro:

+    python challenge.py montreal.txt

-To draw a map of the Métro, run:
+To draw a graph of the Métro, run:

-    python challenge.py montreal.txt | dot -Tpng -omontreal.png
+    python challenge.py montreal.txt --graph | dot -Tpng -omontreal.png